Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

         - E.g. Chinese
 - An early model of written language was the pandemonium model where demons at lower levels provided information to the demon above it to recognize a word.
 - The model doesn’t allow for top-down feedback through so it can’t explain the word superiority effect.
-- Visual word form area (VWFA): regions of the occipital cortex that preferred word strings.
+- *Visual word form area (VWFA)*: regions of the occipital cortex that preferred word strings.
 - Written-word processing takes place in the VWFA and damage to this area causes pure alexia.
-- Alexia: a condition where patients can’t read words even though other aspects of language are normal.
+- *Alexia*: a condition where patients can’t read words even though other aspects of language are normal.
 - If the initial word processing happens in the right hemisphere, it’s transferred to the VWFA in the left hemisphere through the posterior corpus callosum.
 - Activation of the VWFA is reproducible across cultures that use different types of symbols including syllabic and logographic.
 - Does context influence word processing before or after the processing?